Learn about collecting coins by coin shooting

 Trespassing in a private property is an offense even if you have good intentions.
 Write a letter to the owner or present yourself to the owner and explain your hobby.

-Know the technique to find coins on the ground.
-Go low and slow when you sweep the coils.
+Know the technique to find coins on the ground

 During coin shooting, keep your metal detector close to the ground as possible.
 Sweep it slowly as you move forward, careful not to miss a spot.
 Learn how to pinpoint accurately to speed up your recovery and protect your target.
 Remember, the metal detector beeps loudest at the center of the object.
 Reckless digging could damage or scratch your retrieved coin.